 - To be transparent and collaborative in the way we work – bringing integrity to everything we do.

-Our Core statement states that The Stove Network is an artist collective that:
+Our Core statement states that The Stove Network will:

-The Stove Network will deliver an ambitious, contemporary and original programme of arts projects and events in public spaces in Dumfries and provide opportunities for creative practitioners to help shape the future of their town and embark on a culture-led regeneration, inspiring a growing confidence and momentum in the town and the wider Region.
+The Stove Network will deliver an ambitious, contemporary and original programme of arts projects and events in public spaces in Dumfries and provide opportunities for creative practitioners to help shape the future of the region and embark on a culture-led regeneration, inspiring a growing confidence and momentum in the town and the wider region.

 The Stove Network is an organisation based on creative partnerships.
 As such, the majority of work that is shown or performed in the Stove building will have been created through partnership working with The Stove Network or curated by The Stove Network as part of the mission to engage the people of Dumfries in the future of their town.